Penguin-Scrolls/PenguinScrolls/README.md

 * **Fine-grained Task Types**: Features multi-level tasks of varying difficulty, constructing a comprehensive task classification system rooted in long-context processing abilities.
 * **Multi-turn Dialogue Data**: Incorporates human-simulated questioning to create authentic long-context multi-turn dialogue scenarios.
 * **Document Diversity**: Includes a wide range of natural long-form texts, including financial reports, legal documents, and academic papers, with contexts extending up to 128K tokens.
-* **Multilingual Support**: Provides data in both Chinese and English to meet the needs of multilingual applications.

 ## News
 [2024-11-20] The multi-turn instances are on the way !